prometheus-operator/prometheus-operator/Documentation/troubleshooting.md

 ### Configuring Prometheus/PrometheusAgent for Mimir and Grafana Cloud

-Mimir and Grafana Cloud can receive samples via Prometheus remote-write and are able to [deduplicate samples](https://grafana.com/docs/mimir/latest/configure/configure-high-availability-deduplication/) received from HA pairs of Prometheus/PrometheusAgent instances provided that you configure proper labels.
+Mimir and Grafana Cloud can receive samples via Prometheus remote-write and are able to [deduplicate samples](https://grafana.com/docs/mimir/latest/configure/configure-high-availability-deduplication/) received from HA pairs of Prometheus/PrometheusAgent instances, provided that you configure proper labels.

 By default, the deduplication labels are:
 * `cluster`, it identifies the HA pair and should have the same value for both instances.
 * `__replica__`, it should have a different value for each instance.

-The Prometheus operator already configures the `prometheus_replica` external label with the same semantic than `__replica__`.
+The Prometheus operator already configures the `prometheus_replica` external label with the same semantic as `__replica__` in Grafana Mimir.
 The label name can be changed to `__replica__` by setting the `.spec.replicaExternalLabelName` field.
-When running a self-managed Mimir, it's also possible to configure different deduplication labels on Mimir side (check the Mimir documentation).
+When running a self-managed Mimir, it's also possible to configure different deduplication labels on the Mimir side (check the Mimir documentation).

 When it's not possible to change the Prometheus replica external label, a simple solution is to leverage `writeRelabelConfigs`.
 Here is a full example: